SasikaSudhakar/password_generator/README.md

-# 🔐 Password Generator

-A simple command-line Python project that creates secure random passwords.
-The generated password includes uppercase letters, lowercase letters, numbers, and special characters.

----
+# To-Do List Application

+A beginner-friendly command-line To-Do application built using Python.
+The app allows users to add tasks, view pending or completed tasks, mark tasks as done, delete tasks, and save all information to a text file.

-## 📌 Features
+## Features

-- Generates strong passwords
-- User can choose password length
-- Contains letters, digits, and symbols
-- Runs directly in the terminal
-- Beginner-friendly project structure

----

-## 🧰 Tech Stack
+- Add new tasks
+- View all tasks with completion status
+- Mark tasks as completed
+- Delete existing tasks
+- Save tasks to a file for future use

+## Technologies Used
-- Python
+- Python 3
-- Built-in libraries: `random`, `string`

----
+- File Handling
+- Loops and Control Flow
+- Functions and Data Structures (Lists and Dictionaries)

-## ▶️ How to Run
+## How to Run

-1. Install Python (if not already installed)
-2. Open terminal and run:
-py password_generator.py
+py todo.py

-3. Enter the desired password length when asked.

----